slowrunner/ROS2-GoPiGo3/Setup_1_Ubuntu22.04_LTS_Server.md

 ```

 When completes:
-1) change pi password from robots1234 if you used that
+1) change pi password from robots1234
 ```
 passwd
 ```